-Always center the user in every decision and design iteration.
-By maintaining a relentless focus on the user’s needs, emotions, and behaviors, a UX strategy will be more likely to deliver genuinely delightful experiences.
+Always center the end user customer in every decision and design iteration.
+By maintaining a relentless focus on the user’s needs, emotions, and behaviors, a customer experience strategy will be more likely to deliver genuinely delightful experiences.

 Incorporating these best practices into a UX strategy ensures not only that users have positive interactions with a product or service but also that businesses achieve their overarching goals.